RedHatInsights/dvo-extractor/README.md

     received record is older than this amount of seconds, it will be ignored.
 By default, messages older than 2 hours will be ignored.
 To disable this functionality and process every record ignoring its age, use `-1`.
+- `downloader`: name refers to the class `ccx_data_pipeline.http_downloader.HTTPDownloader`.
+The only argument that can be passed to the initializer is:
+  - `max_archive_size`: this is an optional argument.
+It will specify the maximum size of the archives that can be processed by the pipeline.
+If the downloaded archive is bigger, it will be discarded.
+The parameter should be an string in a human-readable format (it accepts units like KB, KiB, GB, GiB...
 - `publisher` name refers to the class `ccx_data_pipeline.publisher.Publisher` and it also allow to define the arguments passed to the initializer modifying the `kwargs` dictionary:
   - `outgoing_topic`: a string indicating the topic where the reported results should be sent.